 - To get room temperature eggs fast, place the egg in a bowl of warm water for 3-5 minutes before using.

 - Substitute eggs for flax eggs.
 One flax egg is equal to one whole egg.
-To make a flax egg, simply combine 1 tbsp of ground flax seed with 3 tbsp of water.
+To make a flax egg, simply combine 1 tablespoon of ground flax seed with 3 tablespoon of water.
 Allow it to sit for at least 5 minutes in order to thicken.

 - Top with vanilla ice cream and chocolate sauce for an extra decadent brownie recipe.